 Head out on one of the many free tours whether you are a Harry Potter fanatic or just want to learn more about the cities rich historic past there is a free tour for everyone.
 Click here to see Visit Scotland’s list of tours

-Edinburgh's pioneering street food market is located on Pitt Street in Leith which is a short bus or walk from the city centre and is crammed full of great food vans and stalls which provide a mix of some the finest cuisines.
-As well as great food and bars they also have live music and you can watch rugby matches - kids and dogs welcome.
-Click here to learn more about upcoming events
+Edinburgh’s pioneering street food market is located on Pitt Street in Leith which is a short bus or walk from the city center and is crammed full of great food vans and stalls which provide a mix of some of the finest cuisines.
+As well as great food and bars they also have live music and you can watch rugby matches – kids and dogs welcome.
+Click here to learn more about upcoming events.

 Who doesn’t like a cold drink in the sun?
 Well we can’t guarantee you will have sun it is Scotland after all but there are many great beer gardens across the city.
 Click here to see This is Edinburgh’s top 10 list

-The Science Festival runs 6–21 April 2019 with this years theme of Frontiers.
+The Science Festival runs 6–21 April 2019 with this year’s theme of Frontiers.
 Inspired by the 50th anniversary of the Moon landings.
-There are many activities for kid to get involved in across various venues.
-See there website for more information
+There are many activities for kids to get involved in various venues.
+See their website for more information.

 Gorgie City Farm

 Gorgie City Farm is a free-entry city farm.
-It serves as a unique outdoor resource offering hands on educational and learning opportunities for all our visitors and offers educational tours and workshops for organised groups.
-Click here for more information
+It serves as a unique outdoor resource offering hands-on education and learning opportunities for all our visitors and offers educational tours and workshops for organised groups.
+Click here for more information.

 Visit the Palace of Holyroodhouse and search for hidden Easter eggs.
-Learn about the history of the Palace and gardens, solve riddles and hunt for the eggs to gain a special Easter treat.
-Get creative and visit the Palace Family Room and make your very own Faberge Egg to take home on Monday to Friday at 11:00 – 16:00.
-All activities are free with standard admission price.
+Learn about the history of the Palace and gardens, solve riddles, and hunt for the eggs to gain a special Easter treat.
+Get creative and visit the Palace Family Room and make your very own Faberge Egg take home from Monday to Friday at 11:00 – 16:00.
+All activities are free with a standard admission price.
 No booking required.
 Find out more

 Royal Botanic Gardens